Last Updated on

 - Two cameras allow you to take video and selfies that can be customized and made into new watch faces

-- Monster detector game creates an augmented reality gaming experience where you can capture monsters in the real world
+- New Monster Catcher game creates an augmented reality gaming experience where you can capture monsters in the real world

 The VTech Kidizoom is closer to a smartwatch than a simple fitness tracker.
 Dual cameras allow for taking pictures and videos and an easy to use USB connection to upload photos to your computer means that your child will have fun using the tracker as more than just a health tool.
 The camera function has kid-friendly filters, similar to the grownup Snapchat app.